nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-create-bulk-actions-studio.md

 ## Requirements

 {{#> callout type='info'}}
-This capability is available since LTS 2021.
+This capability is available since LTS 2021 with Web UI 3.0.6.
 {{/callout}}

 - Activate the `Select All and Bulk Actions` feature by adding the `nuxeo.selection.selectAllEnabled=true` property in your [nuxeo.conf]({{page page="configuration-parameters-index-nuxeoconf"}}) file
 {{{multiexcerpt 'requirements-bulk-action' page='how-to-insert-user-action'}}}

 ## Create Your Logic